Linlithgow: Geography

 Linlithgow is located in the north-east of West Lothian, close to the border with the Falkirk Council area (historically part of Stirlingshire).
 It lies 20 mi west of Edinburgh along the main railway route to Glasgow.
 Before the construction of the M8 and M9 motorways and the opening of the Forth Road Bridge, the town lay on the main road from Edinburgh to Stirling, Perth and Inverness, while the canal system linked the burgh to Edinburgh and Glasgow.
 The nearby village of Blackness once served as the burgh's port.
 Linlithgow is overlooked by its local hill, Cockleroi.

 The town has a generally east–west orientation and is centred on what used to be the main Edinburgh-Stirling road; this now forms the main thoroughfare called the High Street.
 Plots of farmed land, known as rigs, ran perpendicular to the High Street and comprised much of the town's development until the 19th century.
 Growth was restricted to the north by Linlithgow Loch, and by the steep hill to the south, but, in the late 19th and early 20th centuries, development began much further south of the High Street.
 In the late 20th century, demand for housing led to many residential developments much further south, as well as spreading into new areas.
 This southward development was bisected by the Union Canal and latterly by the main Edinburgh-Glasgow railway line, and today there are traffic problems because there are only three places in the town where each of these can be crossed.

 To the west, Linlithgow Bridge used to be a somewhat distinct village with its own identity, but in the latter half of the 20th century it was enveloped in the expansion of the main town.
 Today the distinction between them is hard to make out.

 Governance

 UK Parliament

-In the Parliament of the United Kingdom at Westminster, Linlithgow has been represented as part of the Linlithgow and East Falkirk constituency since 2005.
+In the Parliament of the United Kingdom at Westminster, Linlithgow has been represented as part of the Bathgate and Linlithgow constituency since 2024.
 Linlithgow was a safe Labour seat until the 2015 when sitting MP Michael Connarty was defeated by Martyn Day of the SNP.
-Day remains the MP having successfully defended the seat at the 2017 and 2019 elections.
+Day remained the MP until the 2024 election where he was defeated by Kirsteen Sullivan of the Labour and Co-operative Party.